 White Sox's Mike Pelfrey: Tires in sixth inning

-Pelfrey (3-9) allowed six runs on seven hits, three walks and a hit batsman in Tuesday's 8-4 loss to the Blue Jays.
+Pelfrey (3-9) allowed six runs on seven hits, three walks and a hit batsman to take his ninth loss of the season in Tuesday's defeat to the Blue Jays.

 Pelfrey has gone seven consecutive starts without a win, posting a 6.80 ERA and failing to last six innings in any of those starts.
 He's allowed 10 home runs over the last 33.1 innings as a starter.
 Those are pretty ugly numbers, and the organization's young prospects can't do much worse.
 Now that the White Sox have made a hard pivot to 2018, guys like Pelfrey have a short shelf life.
 If he makes his next scheduled start, Pelfrey will be on the bump Sunday on the road against Boston.